timdah/Simple-Ticket-System-WordPress/readme.txt

 = GitHub =
 [This Plugin on Github](https://github.com/en00x/Simple-Ticket-System-WordPress)

 = Key features =

-*   ticket submission through the frontend
-*   ticket editing through the frontend
-*   wordpress-independent user administration in backend
+*   Independet Login from Wordpress, or when you are logged in into Wordpress, then you will be automatically logged in.
-*   normal users can take, edit their own and adopt tickets.
+*   Normal users can take, edit their own and adopt tickets.
 They also can add appointments.
-*	admin users can edit all tickets and allocate tickets to other users
+*	Admin users can edit all tickets and allocate tickets to other users
-*   you can add notes and solutions to every ticket
+*   You can add notes and solutions to every ticket
-*	you can filter tickets for Issuer, name or mail of creator, done tickets, solution or problems
+*	You can filter tickets for Issuer, name or mail of creator, done tickets, solution or problems
-*	datepicker for appointments
+*	Datepicker for appointments

 == Installation ==